 Set gave the Spider longing looks upon parting.
 I knew he wanted to drive it some more but I had an assignment beckoning.
 Time for me to go flirting instead of being flirted with.
 The Spider, with its passionate ruby red color and somewhat feminine sleek lines, was indeed seductive.
 It worked on us guys but will it work on the girls?

 My first stop was Holland Village.

 I parked next to a cafe to see if any hot babe would come check me out.
 Heads turned but they soon returned to their conversations.
-I was actually feeling rather amused as I had never done anything like that before.
-And it wasn't like me to go picking up women any old how.
+I was actually feeling rather amused as I had never done anything like this before.
+And it wasn't like me to go picking up women anyhow.

 "Er, OK lah, aunty," was my embarrassed reply.

 I turned on some music and pretended to tap along.
 It only got annoying stares from the people at the cafe.

 I then decided to exit the car and bum-lean on it looking like I was waiting for someone.
 From under my sunglasses, I was spying to see if any passerbys would take notice of the red-hot Spider.
 No one seemed bothered.
 Not with the car, not with me.

 I was a strapping chap then weighing some 56kg.
 I would know because I had lost like 10kg the months prior...
 All because I got a bit laggy during Reservist.
 I was struggling to get out of a two-door coupe during one in-camp.
 I am sure it wasn't all that bad a weight issue but I had always been tops in my fitness and that one occasion finally convinced me to do something about it.
 That and the delicious ox-tail stew someone cooked up that Christmas prior in Bedok.
 It was either more of that and fat, or less of that and lean.